 Horses of Hope Oregon (formerly the Adaptive Riding Institute) was founded in 1988.
-Our history makes us the longest continuously operating equine therapy program in the state of Oregon.
+Our history makes us the longest continuously operating equine assisted services program in the state of Oregon.

-Since its inception in 1988 Horses of Hope Oregon has provided services to thousands and thousands of clients over the years.
-Over time we have expanded both the programs that our organization offers, and correspondingly the number of clients we are able to serve.
+Since its inception in 1988, Horses of Hope Oregon has provided services to thousands of clients.
+Over time, we have expanded both the programs that our organization offers and the number of clients we are able to serve.
 We are a 501( c )(3) non-profit organization that is a provider of health and wellness services for Oregon’s special needs population.

 We currently serve clients from the mid-Willamette Valley and 10 surrounding counties.
 Our clients are from Portland to Eugene, and Benton County to the far eastern reaches of Jefferson County.
-Horses of Hope Oregon provides equine assisted therapy services, personal development, therapeutic riding, and related services for people of all abilities at our state of the art facility in South Salem/Turner.
+Horses of Hope Oregon provides equine assisted services, personal development, therapeutic riding, and related services for people of all abilities at our state of the art facility in South Salem/Turner.

-Stalle di Speranza “Stable of Hope” is located on 38 acres of beautiful rolling hills, generously donated for our exclusive use by an incredible benefactor.
+Stalle di Speranza “Stable of Hope” is located on 38 acres of beautiful, rolling hills, generously donated for our exclusive use by an incredible benefactor.

-The Stable has 24 stalls with attached paddocks, as well as an outdoor arena with challenge course, used when weather permits.
+Our stable has 24 stalls with attached paddocks, as well as an outdoor arena with challenge course, used when weather permits.